mar1boroman/delay-queue-redis/README.md

     ```
   - You will notice that now, before starting to consume the messages where Consumer 1 left off, Consumer 2 will first follow all the above steps and make sure the messages are processed in order
   - **If you try to start Consumer 1 again, you will get a message saying that there is a existing active consumer on the stream.**

+#### How PELs work

+In the file consumer-1.py

+- Comment out the line `r.xack(STREAM_NAME, CONSUMER_GROUP, message_id)`
+- This will make sure that consumer-1 will consume the messages but will not acknowledge them, thus building up the PEL
+- Now, Follow the above steps and you will find that Consumer 2 will start **consumption from the beginning since it will claim all the PELs and process them one by one.**